mcaminiti/homeassistant/README.md

 - Enhance security system through extra sensors and motion reading
 - Send alert if auxiliary / emergency heat is activated
 - Send long term data to InfluxDB for Grafana configuration
+- Use Lutron Pico Remotes to enable Hue Lights and other automations

 # Devices